 As an outcome of that subsequent site meeting, it was agreed that the resources available within Council's Planning and Development section would progress an overall development plan.

-Council's Senior Planning Officer (Louisa Brown) has almost completed a revised concept plan which will be circulated prior to the meeting.
+Council's Senior Planning Officer (Louisa Brown) circulated a revised concept plan at the meeting.